Nick7900/glhmm_protocols/README.md

-# Statistical Testing Framework for Brain Dynamics
+# Statistical testing framework for brain dynamics

 Welcome to the **Statistical Testing Framework for Brain Dynamics**, a resource built on the statistical testing tools included in the [GLHMM toolbox](https://github.com/vidaurre/glhmm).
 This framework is designed for analysing the relationships between brain activity, behaviour, physiological signals, and other variables across different experimental designs.